postmanlabs/labs-docs/src/pages/docs/getting-started/introduction.md

 * Using the __Bootcamp__ to work through lessons inside Postman.
 * Exploring [templates](https://explore.postman.com/) to try out, like [Learn by API](https://explore.postman.com/templates/7499/learn-by-api), which walks you through API concepts.

-Otherwise, check out the following topics to find resources:
+If you're learning to carry out a specific task or workflow in Postman, check out the following topics to find resources:

 * [__Making requests__](#making-api-requests)
 * [__Testing APIs__](#testing-apis)